shamim0754/Grails3/readme.md

 `grails create-app Grails3`
 ### Setting App ###
-default port 8080.we can it.if you want to give context path then you specify it.
+grails App run on default port 8080 and no context path(domain name).if you want change this behaviour then go to grails-app\conf\application.yml and add following setting at last

 ```yml
 server:
   port: 8484